-Opt for organic or hormone-free/antibiotic free proteins: including low mercury fish, chicken, lamb, turkey, duck, pork, grass-fed beef.
+Seek organic or hormone-free/antibiotic free proteins: including low mercury fish, chicken, lamb, turkey, duck.
 A daily serving is about the size of the palm of your hand.
-Those digestively compromised might find proteins difficult to digest.
-If so, keep to the ones you can digest; opt for simple meals with only one protein and one type of cooked vegetable; breathe deeply and relax prior to eating; and drink ginger or dandelion root tea until your digestion improves.
+Pea protein or Purium's Super Aminos 23, Powershakes and MVP Sport proteins (use my code for a discount: niuhealthforanewyou) are good vegan options.
+Those digestively compromised might opt for simple meals with only one protein and one type of cooked vegetable.
+Breathe deeply and relax prior to eating; and drink ginger or dandelion root tea until your digestion improves.

-Snack on nuts and seeds, if tolerated, especially roasted almond butter.
-Use soaked chia seeds or hemp seeds rather than protein powders.
+Snack on nuts and seeds, especially roasted almond butter, and avocados.
 Avoid peanuts.
-If you need help with elimination, drink fresh ground flax seeds or psyllium husks.
+If you need help with elimination, drink soaked chia seeds (1-3 tsps.), add tahini to your dishes, or try psyllium husks.

-Use quality organic cold-pressed oils: cook with coconut oil, avocado oil and cultured butter (if tolerated).
+Use quality organic cold-pressed oils: cook with coconut oil and avocado oil.
 Lightly cook or dress with olive oil, macadamia nut oil, sesame oil.
 Keep these oils in a cool, dark place to prevent rancidity.
 Change it up to benefit from the variety of omega 3/6/9 ratios that each of these oils offer.

 Enjoy antioxidant/anti-inflammatory herbs and spices in dishes and as teas, such as ginger, cinnamon, basil, fennel, cardamom, licorice, cilantro, coriander, cumin, lemongrass, oregano, parsley, rosemary, sage, thyme, nettles, tulsi, lavender, rooibos, and tumeric.
 Refresh your spice cabinet to maximize potency.
 Don't wave your spice bottle over a steaming pot otherwise it will spoil.